metricq/metricq/README.md

 ./examples/metricq_sink.py --server amqp://admin:admin@localhost -m dummy.source
 ```

-## Cluster setup in development environment
+## Setup clustered development environment with ```docker-compose```

-If you follow the docker compose steps from above, there will be three running RabbitMQ instances,
+If you follow the docker compose steps from above, with the additional `docker-compose-cluster.yml`
-but they do not form a cluster yet.
+there will be three running RabbitMQ instances, but they do not form a cluster yet.

-The container names will be:
+The container names will be (might be different for your specific setup):

 - metricq_rabbitmq-server-node0_1
 - metricq_rabbitmq-server-node1_1
 - metricq_rabbitmq-server-node2_1

+By default, all MetricQ agents started by the docker compose will connect to `rabbitmq-node0`.

 ### Initialize Cluster

-Once all servers are running, open a shell into the node1 rabbitmq:
+Once all servers are running, open a shell into the `rabbitmq-node1` rabbitmq:

 ```
 docker exec -it metricq_rabbitmq-server-node1_1 bash